 Joseph of Arimathea boldly went to Pilate and asked for the body of Jesus; Pilate was surprised to find that He was

 already dead.
 It could take up to two days for a person to die.
 Jesus was pierced with a spear and blood and water

 flowed out.
 Jesus had died of a broken heart.
 Jesus was wrapped in fine linen and was placed in a tomb, which was to

-be guarded by Roman guards, for the fear of the religious rulers, that His body might be stolen.
+be guarded by Roman soldiers, for the fear of the Religious Rulers that His body might be stolen.

 Three Days Later

-After three days there was a huge earthquake as some angels came down to earth to roll away the stone, which sealed the
+After three days there was a huge earthquake as two angels came down to earth to roll away the stone, which sealed the

 tomb's entrance.
 The guards shook like dead men and fell to the floor.
 It was a criminal offence, punishable by death,

-for any Romans soldiers to leave their post, but after they had composed themselves they disappeared in fear of their
+for any Roman soldiers to leave his post, but after the soldiers had composed themselves they disappeared in fear of their

 lives as the dawn was about to break.